aptos-labs/developer-docs/docs/move/book/abilities.md

 * `drop`, all fields must have `drop`.
 * `store`, all fields must have `store`.
 * `key`, all fields must have `store`.
-    * `key` is the only ability currently that doesn’t require itself.
+    * `key` is the only ability currently that doesn't require itself.

 For example: